 The investment committee works on the basis of a set of "Instructions for the investment committee" adopted every year by the Board of Directors and reports back to the Board on the results of its work.
-The investment committee was comprised of Erik Fällström (chair), Torgny Hellström and Alessandro Pappalardo until the EGM on 30 August 2019, when Torgny Hellström was replaced by Jörgen Durban.
-The committee held six meetings during the year.
+The investment committee was comprised of Erik Fällström (chair), Jörgen Durban and Alessandro Pappalardo.